 Not everyone is going to be a good fit for your rebranding project.
 There are a few vetting steps to take in your search to get the right people to help you along the way.
 Here are a few things to keep in mind.

-We help many firms rebrand, and while it can be hard work, it’s also an exciting undertaking that can yield tremendous results if embarked upon for the right reasons.
+While it can be hard work to rebrand, it’s an exciting undertaking that can yield tremendous results if embarked upon for the right reasons.
+Once your rebranding project is complete and you're ready to build a content marketing engine, we can help.
+Contact us to get the conversation started.